 A comprehensive plan, if properly utilized, acts as a tool for managing and directing growth, lends predictability to developers by illustrating the types of development desired throughout the city and locates existing and proposed infrastructure.
+It gives legal backing to ordinances and development codes while eliminating arbitrary or capricious enforcement of these laws.
 With input from the community during the comprehensive planning process, the document serves as the record of the city's long-range vision.
-Constant change is the most important reason to plan.
-A comprehensive plan with extensive community input allows a community's residents to determine what factors will guide development decisions and gives them the opportunity to decide the future of their city.
+In the face of constant change, this is the most important reason to plan.
+A comprehensive plan with extensive community input allows a community's residents to determine what factors will guide development decisions and gives them the opportunity to decide what the future of their city will be.